limk3254/UofMCapstoneProject/README.md

 Deliverable 3 is the data analysis which is done in Stata.

-Deliverable 4 is the complete report and a PowerPoint with recored audio.
+Deliverable 4 is the complete report and a PowerPoint with recorded audio.